-South Korea floods: Tunnel horror strikes fear of monsoon
+South Korea floods: Tunnel horror brings home climate fears

 The water was up to his waist by the time rescue workers came for him in the middle of the night, along with his wife, who struggles with a bad back.

 "I would be lying if I said I wasn't scared when the water was coming in.
-I could have died", he says.
+I could have died," he says.

 Mr Song is dazed.
-He's lived in Eham for 40 years, and says he is well acclimatised to South Korea's monsoon season, which runs from the end of June to the beginning of August.
+He's lived in Edam for 40 years, and says he is well acclimatised to South Korea's monsoon season, which runs from the end of June to the beginning of August.

-But he says he has never experienced rain like that which fell this weekend, causing river to swells and land to slide down the dense mountainous terrain, burying homes and killing dozens.
+But he says he has never experienced rain like that which fell this weekend, causing river to swell and land to slide down the dense mountainous terrain, burying homes and killing dozens.

 Mr Song knows it will take an awful lot of work to fix his place up, and it is probably beyond his capabilities.

-"I'm almost 90", he says in despair.
+"I'm almost 90," he says in despair.
 "What am I to do, where am I to go?
-We older people die where we live".
+We older people die where we live."

 Next door, 74-year old Han Chang Rae is squatting in the middle of her mud filled courtyard, dumping the contents of her now defunct fridge into bin bags.
 Even the mounds of kimchi and other pickled vegetables cannot be saved on this baking, humid day.

-Her floral visor prevents the sweat from dripping down her face, as she motors around, barely taking the time to look up.
-"I have so much to do", she anguishes.
+Her chequered visor prevents the sweat from dripping down her face, as she motors around, barely taking the time to look up.
+"I have so much to do," she says in anguish.

 In contrast to Mr Song, Ms Han only moved in 15 days ago, and is now binning belongings that never made it out of the box.